How long will $400k last in retirement: a complete guide

 If you decide to wait a little bit longer to retire, your $400,000 will stretch further and provide you with more income annually.

-Three ways to increase your retirement savings
+3 ways to increase your retirement savings

 If you want to grow your retirement savings in your remaining working years, here are three tried and tested, expert-recommended methods you might like to try out:

-1. Focus on financial literacy – though you may have some understanding of investing, budgeting and saving, a trusted financial advisor can genuinely transform your level of financial literacy.
+1. Focus on financial literacy – Though you may have some understanding of investing, budgeting and saving, a trusted financial advisor can genuinely transform your level of financial literacy.

-2. Complete a lifestyle overhaul – it’s easy to set up your life with the present at the forefront of your mind and the distant future barely a consideration.
+2. Complete a lifestyle overhaul – It’s easy to set up your life with the present at the forefront of your mind and the distant future barely a consideration.
 If this is you, you might need to re-assess your lifestyle and take a more whole-life approach.

-3. Save in all the right places – this method has a double meaning.
+3. Save in all the right places – This method has a double meaning.
 On the one hand, keep all the money you can by cutting non-essential spending.
 Simultaneously, save your $400k+ for retirement in a suitable account like a traditional or Roth IRA.

 It isn’t easy to save a considerable figure like $400,000, especially if you’re a working person on an average salary in a climate of increasing costs.
 You may be happy with this final figure or still want to grow and consolidate wealth ahead of your golden years.